 HINT: Tell them that the future expansion of your studio will help create X new jobs.

-Bear in mind that if you’re running an international PR campaign, your game press release is going to need localising.
+Remember that if you’re running an international PR campaign, your game press release will need localising.

 HOST YOUR MEDIA KIT ONLINE AND ENSURE ALL OF YOUR FILES ARE LABELLED CORRECTLY

 A tidy media pack makes you look slick and professional, so make sure you clearly divide your screenshots, visuals, videos, fact sheets, game documents and anything else into separate folders.

 Always name your images in a way that provides enough information and context to the journalist.
 Include names starting from left to right if you include studio shots of staff members too, journalists will appreciate not having to ask!

 Rather than sending everything as a massive zip folder, we’d recommend using Google Drive, Dropbox or something similar to host your media pack.
 We’d strongly recommend checking out Rami Ismail’s presskit(), a press kit collation tool created by developers with input from journalists.

 ONCE YOUR GAME RELEASE IS FINISHED, CHECK IT AND CHECK IT AGAIN!